A Green New Deal for Massachusetts

 Champion and implement legislation to transition gas utilities to clean, carbon-free heating.
 Right now, gas companies are spending billions replacing gas pipeline infrastructure that will become obsolete in the next few decades, as we shift toward renewable sources of energy.
 Instead of doubling down on gas, we need to redirect our energy system investments into modern decarbonized infrastructure, based on technologies like networked geothermal systems and heat pumps, that can provide safe, reliable, clean and affordable heat.
 At the same time, we must ensure a just transition for natural gas workers by providing training and support for workers to transition into clean heat jobs, and assist consumers in replacing appliances and upgrading buildings to make the transition away from natural gas.
-The Future of Heat bill, which I am proud to co-sponsor and would champion as Governor, provides a blueprint for doing exactly that.
+The Future of Heat bill, which I am proud to co-sponsor, provides a blueprint for doing exactly that.

 Reform our state energy efficiency programs and incentives, such as Mass Save, to ensure they are working aggressively to green our buildings, and that the program benefits are accessible to all.
 Our current Mass Save program is administered by utility companies and some municipal entities with oversight from the Department of Energy Resources (DOER) and the DPU.
 While Mass Save has been a national success story in years past, today it is not moving with enough urgency to deploy clean heating technologies like heat pumps, address costly health risks in homes, and make sure that the energy efficiency upgrades we all pay for through our utility bills are equally accessible to all communities, including renters.

 Establish greenhouse gas emissions reductions requirements for large buildings, such as offices, apartment buildings, labs, universities and hospital campuses.
 A relatively small number of large buildings produce a significant percentage of our total emissions.
 Requiring these buildings to increase their efficiency can have a significant impact on emissions — through installing more efficient appliances and lighting, reducing heat loss through walls and windows, and converting their heating systems to electric heat pumps and other carbon free technologies.
 Although our state currently requires new buildings to meet minimum energy efficiency standards, no such standard exists for existing construction.
 The City of Boston recently updated its large building energy performance standards, and Massachusetts should establish a similar system for the entire state.
-To ensure achieving these goals are feasible, I will also work with our congressional delegation to secure funding for critical facilities like hospitals to install resilient, carbon-free energy systems — ensuring they can operate during even the most extreme weather events and serve as anchors of healthier, more resilient communities.
+To ensure achieving these goals is feasible, our next governor should work with our congressional delegation to secure funding for critical facilities like hospitals to install resilient, carbon-free energy systems — ensuring they can operate during even the most extreme weather events and serve as anchors of healthier, more resilient communities.

 Expand state support for building and retrofitting green, zero-carbon schools, particularly in our highest-needs districts.
 Upgrading our school buildings to increase energy efficiency and install modern, fossil fuel-free HVAC and power systems makes sense on every level: it’s good for the future of our planet, better for the health of our students, and it’s cost-effective over the long haul.
 An energy-efficient school district with 4,000 students can save as much as $160,000 a year in energy costs, which means in many cases these projects pay for themselves — and then some — over time.
 It can be a challenge, however, for schools to secure the upfront capital for these projects, and to manage the complexities of planning, finance, procurement and installation.
-As Governor, I’ll bring together representatives from local school districts, the Massachusetts School Building Authority, the Massachusetts Department of Energy Resources, and Mass Save to identify and implement innovative financing approaches and technical assistance to support planning and project management so we can dramatically expand the number of green schools in our state.
+Our state should bring together representatives from local school districts, the Massachusetts School Building Authority, the Massachusetts Department of Energy Resources, and Mass Save to identify and implement innovative financing approaches and technical assistance to support planning and project management so we can dramatically expand the number of green schools in our state.

 Expand & Decarbonize Transportation Infrastructure